terrelsa13/MUMC/README.md

   - movie_play_count_comparison='>='
   - movie_play_count=0

-To make a Filter Statement that deletes played and unplayed media items CAREFULLY use the created condition, as shown below.
+To make a Filter Statement that deletes "old" played and unplayed media items; CAREFULLY use the created condition, as shown below.

 * Delete episodes **created** at least **2222** days ago with a play count **<=** **730500**.
   - episode_condition='created'